hyperoslo/iOS-playbook/BEST_PRACTICES.md

 ## Resource code

-In `Swift` it's a good practice to use `struct` for accessing elements of asset catalogs, storyboards, custom color and fonts.
+In `Swift` it's a good practice to use `struct` for accessing elements of asset catalogs, storyboards, custom colors and fonts.
 It helps to avoid the error-prone practice of hardcoding strings into your code.

 ```swift
 struct ColorList {